khowling/reactdotnet/README.md

 ## Example React / .NET 6 C# webapp

+Example Application with react SPA frontend, and .NET 6|7 backend API.

+Demonstrates how to provision your app on Windows App Service, and secure your application with Azure Active Directory.

 ##  Create Project

 ### Frontend

-To create the web frontend
+To create the web frontend (requires node install)

 ```
 npx create-react-app web
 ```

 I've made the following modififications:
  * Modify the `src/App.js` file to include styling from `tailwind` and a call to the dotnet api using the excellent `react-query` data fetching library.
-In addition, added a proxy section to `package.json` to allow for local development.
+In addition, added a proxy section to `package.json` to allow for local development that routes apis calls.
- * A the `public/web.config` file, since the files are served by IIS, this file tells IIS to ensure index.html is always returned, and the appropriate filemappings are served.
+ * A the `public/web.config` file.
+Since the files are served by IIS in Windows App Service, this file tells IIS to ensure index.html is always returned, and the appropriate filemappings are served.

 ### API

-To create the `dotnet` api
+To create the `dotnet` api (requires dotnet install)

 ```
 mkdir api; cd api